-Note (as of April 2012): a shorter version of this review will be published in the “Summer Reading Guide” article in the May 2012 issue of KC Stage Magazine.
+Note: as of April 2012, a shorter version of this review will be published in the “Summer Reading Guide” article in the May 2012 issue of KC Stage Magazine (link no longer active).

 I have an e-friend who turned me on to P.S.
 Your Cat is Dead.
 She wrote, “I highly recommend this book to all my friends.
 It’s sick and twisted,” and I knew then it was something I wanted to read.
 However, when I found out there was a play version (also written by Kirkwood, it’s copyright 1979 with the rights owned by Samuel French), that was the version I read first.